Iowa State vs. Kansas State NCAA Football Odds, Plays and Insights | October 16, 2021

 - Cyclones games have an average total of 50.3 points this season, 0.2 fewer than Saturday's over/under.

-- The 51.9 PPG average total in Wildcats games this season is 1.4 points more than this game's over/under.
+- The 50.5-point over/under for this game is 1.4 points below the 51.9 points per game average total in Wildcats games this season.

 Iowa State Stats and Trends